venkatesan-krishnamoorthy/mcupsdk-core/docs_src/docs/api_guide/examples/drivers/epwm_trip_zone.md

 \endcond

 \cond SOC_AM261X
+## AM261X-SOM
+When using AM261x-SOM with TMDSHSECDOCK (HSEC180 controlCARD Baseboard Docking Station)
+- Connect HSEC Pin 52 to HSEC Pin 72
+- Connect HSEC Pin 50 to scope for epwm2_A
+- Connect HSEC Pin 54 to scope for epwm3_A

 ## AM261X-LP
 - Connect boosterpack header J1/J3 pin 8 to J2/J4 pin 18
 - Connect J2/J4 pin 40 and 38 to scope